Department of Justice is now the Department of Communities and Justice. Find out more >

 If you and your spouse are not able to reach an agreement about arrangements for your child, or you are considering applying for Parenting Orders or Property Orders, you should get legal advice.

-Federal Circuit Court of Australia - De Facto Relationships
+Federal Circuit and Family Court of Australia - De Facto Relationships

 Legal Aid NSW - De facto relationships and family law